RailsApps/rails3-bootstrap-devise-cancan/README.md

 ## Credits

-We used the the excellent [rails3-bootstrap-device-cancan](https://github.com/railsapps/rails3-bootstrap-devise-cancan) tutorial by [Daniel Kehoe](https://github.com/DanielKehoe) as a template.
+We used the excellent [rails3-bootstrap-device-cancan](https://github.com/railsapps/rails3-bootstrap-devise-cancan) tutorial by [Daniel Kehoe](https://github.com/DanielKehoe) as a template.

 ## License